Skip to content

 Trending

-• European Union, International Human Rights Law, IntLawGrrls, Women’s Rights Law
+• European Union, International Human Rights Law, IntLawGrrls, Russia, Women’s Rights Law

-• International Criminal Law, International Human Rights Law, IntLawGrrls, Latin America and the Caribbean, Women’s Rights Law
+International Environmental Law, International Migration Law, Women’s Rights Law

-• International Criminal Law, International Human Rights Law, Latin America and the Caribbean, Women’s Rights Law
+• International Criminal Law, International Human Rights Law, Transitional Justice

 IntLawGrrls speaks to the relationships between intersectional feminism and international law, policy and practice.
 The blog gives scholars, lawyers, policymakers, leaders and activists a place to share feminist perspectives on international legal issues.